Ellie Boldman: Private life and education

 Boldman attended the College of Idaho on a soccer scholarship and after suffering a knee injury, transferred to Boise State University, where she graduated with a bachelor's degree in psychology and a minor in English in 1997.
 Later, she attended the University of Idaho, College of Law, where she earned a Juris Doctor degree in 2001.
 In law school, she was the president of the student chapter of the Idaho Trial Lawyers Association.
 She interned for the Nez Perce Tribal Count in Lapwai, Idaho, and also for Dave Bieter.

 Upon graduation, Boldman worked at the Ada County Prosecutor's Office, and the Garden City, Idaho Attorney's Office.
 She also became active with the Idaho Democratic Party, where she worked for the campaigns for Keith Roark for Idaho Attorney General in 2002 and Dave Bieter for Boise Mayor in 2004.

+In 2025, Boldman pled guilty to a DUI.

 Boldman lives in Missoula with her husband, Tyler Smith, and their three children.